kavia-common/uttar-pradesh-tourism-project-monitoring-system-219364-219380/upstdc_backend/README.md

 ## Environment variables

-No database environment variables are required.
+No database environment variables are required (no PG_ or JDBC_ values needed).
 - `JAVA_OPTS` (optional JVM flags)
 - `PORT` is not required; server port is fixed to 3001.